dmytroyelchaninov/dart_game_ai/README.md

 Next airdrop the picture, when prompted.
 Script automatically will start processing the last airdopropped picture.
 Processed image will be saved to /ARCHIVE folder

+For a test run, answer "y" right after game initialized.
+There are 6 random images for test, so you will be able to select one of them (type any number in range 1-6)

 Enjoy :)